adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## 3. JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

-This is a very important point.
-Consider `<input type="email">` and `border-radius` as examples whereby HTML and CSS naturally degrade with no developer intervention.
+HTML and CSS degrade or enhance (depending on the way you see things) without any extra effort.
+Consider `<input type="email">` and `border-radius`.
+When unsupported, the input reverts to a text input and the element just doesn't have a curved border.
+No harm, no foul.

-On the other hand, when a browser tries to execute script it doesn't recognise, an error is thrown (sometimes an irrevocable one).
-For example try running the following code in IE8.
+When it comes to Javascript the same cannot be said.
+If the browser tries to execute code it can't handle an error occurs, sometimes an irrevocable one.
+As an example try running the following in Internet Explorer 8.

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {